ericmjl/protein-systematic-characterization/experiments/20161006-cpec/20161017-replicate-pol-assays.md

 **Pol Assay Cell Info**
 - Passage 1
 - Seeded from 1:20 on Day 4 at ~70% confluency
-- Cell count: 1.275 million cells per well (seeded 75ul cells in 1.5mL of DMEM)
+- Cell count upon seeding: 1.275 million cells per well (seeded 75ul cells in 1.5mL of DMEM)

+**Transfection:**
+- Used 1ul volume for all polymerase plasmids, since they are of similar sizes, but still used 1.5ul and 0.64ul for the reporter gene and constitutively-activated reporter respectively, as per protocol.
+- Incubated for 4 hours before changing medium.
+Eric performed the medium change.